livewire/livewire/docs/uploads.md

 ];
 ```

 Now, when a user uploads a file, the file will never actually hit your server.
-It will be uploaded directly to your S3 bucket, under the sub-directory: `livewire-tmp/`.
+It will be uploaded directly to your S3 bucket under the sub-directory: `livewire-tmp/`.

-> [!note] You must publish Livewire's config file if you haven't already
+> [!info] You must publish Livewire's config file if you haven't already
-> Before customizing file upload disk, you must first publish Livewire's configuration file to your application's `/config` directory by running the following command:
+> Before customizing the file upload disk, you must first publish Livewire's configuration file to your application's `/config` directory by running the following command:
 > ```shell
 > php artisan livewire:publish --config
 > ```

 ### Configuring automatic file cleanup

-This temporary directory will fill up with files quickly; therefore, it's important to configure S3 to cleanup files older than 24 hours.
+This temporary directory will fill up with files quickly; therefore, it's essential to configure S3 to clean up files older than 24 hours.

-To configure this behavior, simply run the following artisan command from the environment that has the S3 bucket configured.
+To configure this behavior, run the following artisan command from the environment with the S3 bucket configured.

 ```shell
 php artisan livewire:configure-s3-upload-cleanup
 ```

-Now, any temporary files older than 24 hours will be cleaned up by S3 automatically.
+Any temporary files older than 24 hours will be cleaned up by S3 automatically.

+> [!info]
 > If you are not using S3, Livewire will handle the file cleanup automatically.
 No need to run this command.

 ## Loading indicators